 Komsomolsk-on-Amur (Russian spelling Komsomolsk-na-Amure) is the second largest city of Khabarovsk krai and the fourth largest city in the Far East of Russia, standing on the left bank of the Amur River, 404 km north-east of Khabarovsk (by road).
 The distance to Moscow is about 8800 km.

-Komsomolsk-on-Amur has the population of about 259,000 (2012), land area - 325 sq. km.
+Komsomolsk-on-Amur population is about 253,000 (2015), the land area - 325 sq. km.

 The phone code is +7 4217; the postal codes - 681000-681035.

 In 1930, the Soviet government issued a decree on economic and cultural formation of Dalnevostochny (Far Eastern) krai and, in August 1931, a decision to construct a shipbuilding plant there was made.

 In January 1932, Permskoye settlement, located on the left bank of the Amur River, was visited by the government commission, which decided that the Amursky shipbuilding plant should be constructed there.
 At the same time, it was decided to construct an aircraft-building plant.

 On May, 1932, the steamers “Komintern” and “Kolumb” brought about 1,000 first builders of the city to the Amur shore.
 At present, a memorial stone and a monument to the first builders of the city remind of this event.

 Komsomol volunteers came to the wild taiga area; they lived in barracks and army tents.
 Subjugating time and overcoming adversities, everyone lived waiting for the construction of giant plants.
 It was the objective for which they arrived to the severe and uninhabited Amur shore.